sjwilliams/scrollstory/README.md

 ```javascript
 $('#container').ScrollStory();
 ```
 In its most basic form, ScrollStory takes a container element and searches for '.story' child elements.
-Internally, ScrollStory turns those elements into 'item' objects and assigns them lots of default properities, like its 'index' position in the list, 'topOffset' (point from the top at which is becomes active), it's 'inViewport' status (true or false), and whether it has a custom 'scrollOffet' (or point on page it triggers active, different from the other items).
+Internally, ScrollStory turns those elements into 'item' objects and assigns them lots of default properties, like its 'index' position in the list, 'topOffset' (point from the top at which is becomes active), it's 'inViewport' status (true or false), and whether it has a custom 'scrollOffet' (or point on page it triggers active, different from the other items).
 These are covered in detail below.

 In addition to object properties, ScrollStory modifies the DOM in a few ways:
 * A class of 'storyScroll_story' is added to every item